 Make sure you keep your needle really straight because you don’t want it breaking in your piece of felt.

 Then swap to a smaller needle saying mid-size needle and continue to felt your piece.
 You don’t need to felt too deeply now.
-Occasionally squeeze it to see if it says firm as you would like if not continue to felt.
+Occasionally squeeze it to see if it is as firm as you would like if not continue to felt it.

 If you look at the bear on the right you can tell that it is firmly felted.
 When I squeeze it there is very little give in movement.